onepiece-coding/html-css-and-javascript-quiz-app/README.md

 - Click the "Submit" button to see your results.

-- The app will display your score and the correct answers.
+- The app will display your score.

 #### Project Structure